La Voz Kids (Spanish TV series)

 La Voz Kids (Spanish for The Voice Kids) is a Spanish reality talent show broadcast on Antena 3.
-It premiered on 6 February 2014 on Telecinco and is part of the international syndication The Voice based on the original Dutch television program The Voice of Holland, created by Dutch television producer John de Mol.
+It premiered on 6 February 2014 on Telecinco and is part of the international syndication The Voice based on the original Dutch television program The Voice of Holland, created by Dutch television producer John de Mol Jr..

-For the show's first season on Telecinco, David Bisbal, Malú and Rosario Flores were appointed as coaches, being Jesús Vázquez the presenter of the galas with the collaboration of Tania Llasera in backstage.

-In May 2018, the series was acquired by Atresmedia.
-David Bisbal came back as a regular coach, Rosario Flores and Melendi returned as a coaches and fourth coach Vanesa Martín joined the panel.
-They all returned for the following season.
-For the seventh season, it was announced that only Bisbal would be returning as a coach, allowing newcomers Aitana, Sebastián Yatra, and Pablo López to join the panel.
-For the upcoming eighth season, Bisbal, Aitana, and Yatra will return as coaches.
-After a one season hiatus, Rosario Flores will re-join the panel, replacing Pablo López.
+The panel of coaches for the first season of La Voz Kids was David Bisbal, Rosario Flores, and Malú.
+The panel for the upcoming eleventh season will feature Antonio Orozco, Edurne, Luis Fonsi, and Ana Mena.
+Other coaches from previous seasons include Manuel Carrasco, Melendi, Vanesa Martín, Pablo López, Aitana, Sebastián Yatra, Lola Índigo, and Manuel Turizo.

 Participation is only for contestants aged 7 to 15.